Close

 Prostock-studio/Shutterstock.com

-There is a huge range of tools that you can use when looking to protect the safety of your children whilst they use the internet.
+There is a huge range of tools that you can use when looking to protect your children while they use the internet.

-Tools such as antivirus software, VPNs, and parental control apps will enable you to safeguard your children from the threats of internet use and will also give you the ability to monitor their activity online — ensuring that they’re using the internet sensibly.
+Tools such as antivirus software, VPNs, and parental control apps will enable you to safeguard your children from the threats of internet use and will also give you the ability to monitor their digital activity—ensuring that they’re using the internet sensibly.

 Antivirus Software